 If your baby is indeed underweight, it’s a good idea to get him checked out by a pediatrician to rule out any medical problems.
 If everything is fine, then it’s basically a problem with nutrition.
 Babies who can’t latch on properly give up sucking after a while, which means that he’s probably not getting the richer hind milk from your breast.
 When feeding a baby above 6 months of age, high calorie healthy foods like bananas rather than unhealthy options like ice cream.
 Click this link to know about the Weight gaining Foods For Babies.

-It is important to remember that if you’ve had a premature baby or multiples, the standard numbers may not apply, and it’s best to consult your pediatrician in such cases.
+It is important to remember that if you’ve had a premature baby or multiples, the standard Height and Weight Chart for Babies may not apply, and it’s best to consult your pediatrician in such cases.
 In any case, these numbers are not set in stone and will vary from baby to baby.
 Even siblings can show different patterns in gaining weight; it doesn’t matter as long as the baby is healthy, active and developing normally otherwise.
 So as I mentioned earlier, don’t obsess with the scale, just relax and enjoy your baby!

 Worried about how to prepare weight gaining foods ?
 Don’t worry, we prepare it hygienically and ship it to your doorstep

 There are many infant weight percentile calculator, child growth chart calculator, height weight percentile girl calculator,height weight percentile boy calculator, height and weight percentile calculator available online, but I would always suggest you to check with your paediatrician before getting worried that your baby doesn’t meet the standard Height and Weight Chart for Babies.

 Common FAQs on Height and Weight Chart for Babies

 You can check the above charts to know exactly how much your baby should weigh in eCommon FAQsach month.